Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Blender.md

 ### Editing and Synchronizing Meshes from Unity to DCC Tool

-We can also edit and send meshes back to Blender if we enable **Use Pro Builder** option in the MeshSyncServer **GameObject** in Unity, which will allow us to change geometry node mesh inputs from Unity easily.
+We can also edit and send meshes back to Blender if we enable the **Use Pro Builder** option in the MeshSyncServer **GameObject** in Unity, which will allow us to change geometry node mesh inputs from Unity easily.
-This option will only appear if we install [ProBuilder](https://docs.unity3d.com/Packages/com.unity.probuilder@5.0/manual/index.html) package in the Unity project,
+This option will only appear if we install [ProBuilder](https://docs.unity3d.com/Packages/com.unity.probuilder@5.0/manual/index.html) package in the Unity project.

 ![](images/MeshSyncClientBlender_ProBuilder.png)